-Stockbridge has a number of unique bars, cafes, coffee shops, restaurants, speciality shops, places of wellbeing and charity shops, some of which are among the highest grossing in the UK.
-Each year Stockbridge hosts a community festival, StockFest, a week-long festival celebrating the village, and there is a Stockbridge Duck Race where thousands of rubber ducks are released into the Water of Leith to raise money for local charities.
+Stockbridge is renowned for its bustling high street, with numerous independent shops: eateries, boutiques, art galleries and high quality charity shops where you can dig for treasure.
+Each year Stockbridge hosts a community festival, StockFest, a week-long festival celebrating the village, and there is a Stockbridge Duck Race where hundreds line the bank to watch thousands of rubber ducks being released into the Water of Leith to raise money for local charities.

 The 'Stockbridge Colonies' are eleven parallel streets next to the Water of Leith, built between 1861 and 1911 to provide low cost housing for the artisan class, but are now coveted properties, primarily due to their close proximity to the city centre, Royal Botanic Gardens and Inverleith Park, which are all lovely for a walk.